 - Always, always, always wave with all five fingers.
 You are an ambassador for the rest of us.
 Angry words and gestures only serve to make people more irate, and they’ll take it out on the next cyclist.

 There are a multitude of fairly regular rides in the area of which you can take advantage.
 Note that that meeting times, days of the week, and paces are subject to change!
-Please see our events calendar for listings.
+Please see the links above or our events calendar for listings.